-A code and description of the age and affluence at an International level
+A description for the age and affluence of the address residents at an international level.

-A match key that you can use to link your CAMEO encoded addresses to CAMEO Analysis, a Callcredit Information Group product.
+A match key that you can use to link your CAMEO-encoded addresses to CAMEO Analysis, a Callcredit Information Group product.
 CAMEO Analysis is a separate product that you can license directly from Callcredit Information Group.